pupil-labs/pupil-docs/user-docs/pupil-capture.md

 classify pupil positions as fixations if they are within the dispersion for the duration of time specified.

-The `Fixation Detector 3D` plugin uses the eye model's 3d orientation angle to calculate the dispersion.
-The settings allow you to set the duration in seconds and the maximum dispersion amount in degrees.
+The `Fixation Detector` plugin uses the eye model's 3d orientation angle (if available) or 2d gaze pixel position to calculate dispersion.
+The plugin enables you to set the duration in seconds and the maximum dispersion in degrees for 3d data and pixels for 2d data.

 If the plugin is loaded, fixations will reduce the amount of samples that a [Screen Marker or Manual Marker calibration](https://docs.pupil-labs.com/master/#calibration-methods) usually requires.